 - an eye exam to determine if damage to the eye has occurred

-Once your blood pressure has been stabilized, your doctor will prescribe oral blood pressure medications.
+Once your blood pressure stabilizes, your doctor will prescribe oral blood pressure medications.
 These medications will enable you to control your blood pressure at home.
-If you are diagnosed with malignant hypertension, you will need to follow your doctor’s recommendations.
-This will include having regular check-ups to monitor your blood pressure.

-- adopt the Dietary Approaches to Stop Hypertension (DASH) diet, which includes eating fruits, vegetables, low-fat dairy products, foods high in potassium, whole grains, and avoiding or limiting saturated fat
+- Adopt a healthy diet to reduce your blood pressure.
+Try the Dietary Approaches to Stop Hypertension (DASH) diet.
+It includes eating fruits, vegetables, low-fat dairy products, high-potassium foods, and whole grains.
+It also includes avoiding or limiting saturated fat.

-- limit your salt intake to 1,500 milligrams per day if you are African-American, over 50 years old, or have diabetes, hypertension, or chronic kidney disease; keep in mind that processed foods can be high in sodium
+- Limit your salt intake to 1,500 milligrams (mg) per day if you’re African-American, over 50 years old, or if you have diabetes, hypertension, or chronic kidney disease (CKD).
+Keep in mind that processed foods can be high in sodium.

-- exercise for a minimum of 30 minutes each day
+- Exercise for a minimum of 30 minutes per day.

-- learn stress management techniques, such as deep breathing or meditation, into your day to day.
+- Manage your stress.
+Incorporate stress management techniques, such as deep breathing or meditation, into your day to day.

-- Limit alcoholic drinks to two per day if you’re a man and one drink per day if you’re female or over 65 years old
+- Limit alcoholic drinks to two per day if you’re male and one drink per day if you’re female or over 65 years old.